Th3F4nd1t/cyan/README.md

 ## Programming
 ### Notes
-- Comments can be on their own line or in-line
+- Comments can be on their own line or in-line (`;` signifies the start of a comment)

+### Format
+The default format for CYAN instruction inputs is: `<mnemonic> <operand> <operand> <etc>`

+The mnemonic can be lowercase, uppercase, or a mix.
+This is the same letters as whatever it's defined as in the isntructions file.

+The operands should be numbers of any base.
+For bases other than 10, they must use any of the common notations (0x, 0b, 0o, and decimal).
+Negative numbers aren't supported and must be dealt with by describing the operand as signed in the instruction class.